QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

 # Optimal Unemployment Compensation

+## Overview

-This notebook describes a model of optimal unemployment compensation along the lines of Shavell and Weiss (1979) and Hopenhayn and Nicolini (1997).
+This lecture describes a model of optimal unemployment compensation created by  Shavell and Weiss (1979) {cite}`Shavell_Weiss_79`.

-We shall use the techniques of
+We  use recursive techniques of
+Hopenhayn and Nicolini (1997) {cite}`Hopenhayn_Nicolini_97` to
+compute optimal insurance plans for  Shavell and Weiss's model.

-Hopenhayn and Nicolini to analyze a model closer to Shavell and Weiss's.
+Hopenhayn and Nicolini's model is a generalization of Shavell and Weiss's along dimenstions that we'll soon describe.

+## Shavell and Weiss's Model

 An unemployed worker orders stochastic processes of consumption and  search effort $\{c_t , a_t\}_{t=0}^\infty$